Artcs1/VLM-Privacy/README.md

 ## Download the dataset

-Download the BIV PRIV SEG dataset here: https://vizwiz.org/tasks-and-datasets/object-localization/.
-Put all images in a folder named 'all_images' and modify config.py with the path.
+Download the **BIVPRIVSEG** dataset here: https://vizwiz.org/tasks-and-datasets/object-localization/.
+Put all images in a folder named 'all_images' and modify config.py with that path.

 ## Code for validation experiments